ziuskumar/demo/README.md

 # demo
-this is demo for git and github tutorials
+this is demo for git and github tutorials by zius